 Promotion: Get $20 after your first purchase with the Koho Card using this link.

 Honourable Mention: Flahmingo

-The expected launch of Flahmingo in 2022 will lead to the introduction of the closest alternative to M1 Finance in Canada.
+The launch of Flahmingo in 2022 led to the introduction of the closest alternative to M1 Finance in Canada.

 Flahmingo is a Calgary-based investing app established in 2020 to support commission-free fractional investment.

 Using the Pies and Slices model, Flahmingo allows you to diversify your portfolio with different stocks for as little as $1.
 Once you select your favourite stocks or ETFs, your funds will be automatically invested in your portfolio according to your set schedule.

 Furthermore, Flahmingo offers USD accounts with no conversion fees, helping you make the most of your USD dollar investment.

 Through its Flahmingo Central, the company aims to help investors stay updated with the latest development in the stock market.